Planning a Community Lantern Walk

 Responsibilities:

-• Involve older pod members or siblings in the setup process to create a sense of purposeful giving.
+• Involve older tweens and teens in the setup process to create a sense of purposeful giving.

-• Before the Lantern Walk: Request candle donations a few weeks prior and coordinate with Amy to pick up glass jars for use.
+• Before the Lantern Walk: Request candle donations a few weeks prior.

-• At the Lantern Walk: Arrive early to set up glass jars with candles along the path, which adds an enchanting touch (this should take about an hour).
+• At the Lantern Walk: Arrive early to set up glass jars with candles along the path, which adds an enchanting touch.
 Remember to bring lighters or ask others to contribute them.

 • Collect lanterns along the path, enlisting the help of youth to assist with this task.